 Calculating statistical data is one of an actuarial assistant’s primary responsibilities.
 This primarily entails analyzing statistics to determine the likelihood of unforeseen events occurring.
 The details of this information will vary depending on the type of insurance company with which the individual is dealing, but the process is essentially the same.

 If an actuarial assistant works for a life insurance company, for example, he might research the average death rate of people over a certain age.
 If he works for a health insurance company, he might analyze data to see what the chances are of a person contracting a particular disease.
 Individuals with a bachelor’s degree in math or statistics are usually required to perform this action because it often necessitates in-depth mathematical skills.
-The necessary statistics will be calculated an actuarial assistant and used to create insurance policies.
+The necessary statistics will be calculated by an actuarial assistant and used to create insurance policies.

 An actuarial assistant’s other important role is to assist an insurance company in determining how much to charge for insurance premiums.
 Most insurance companies have the same goal: to charge clients a reasonable premium while maximizing profits.
 As a result, when creating rates for various policies, an insurance company will typically use information from an actuarial assistant’s findings.